the0ninjas/Simple/README.md

 # Real-Time Facial AU / Emotion / Gaze Demo (OpenFace-3.0)

-`au_realtime.py` is a zero‑argument, self‑contained webcam demo that uses OpenFace-3.0 components to:
-- Detect a face (RetinaFace)
-- Predict Action Units (AUs)
-- Predict basic emotion class
-- Predict coarse gaze (yaw / pitch)
-- Optionally detect and draw facial landmarks (if the landmark model is present)
+This project provides two simple scripts that use OpenFace-3.0 components:

+- `webcam_display.py`: Real-time webcam visualizer.
+Detects face, predicts AUs, emotion, and gaze; optionally draws landmarks and overlays results on the video stream.
+- `save_stream.py`: Headless stream logger.
+Reads from a webcam, runs the same predictions, and writes results to a tab-separated values file for later analysis.

-All configuration is done by editing a few constants at the top of the script (no CLI parsing).
+Both scripts are argument-free; configuration is done by editing constants at the top of each script.

 ## Quick Start
 1. Ensure Python 3.10+ (tested with 3.11).
 Use a clean Conda env if possible.